-In a perfect world, obtaining working capital for your small business would be as simple as asking and receiving.
-However, it’s important to remember that lenders don’t simply hand out money to just anyone.
+In a perfect world, obtaining a working capital loan for your small business would be as simple as asking and receiving.
+However, it’s important to remember that lenders don’t simply hand out money to just anyone; there are small business loan requirements.

-By understanding what lenders are looking at, you can make yourself a more attractive borrowing candidate.
+By understanding the following small business loan requirements, you can make yourself a more attractive borrowing candidate.

 What criteria take precedence can differ from lender to lender, but there are some factors all traditional lenders will consider.
 These include: